WebAssembly/spec/spectec/test-prose/TEST.md

 5. Pop the value val from the stack.
 6. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 7. Pop the value (I32.CONST i) from the stack.
-8. Assert: Due to validation, a value of value type instr is on the top of the stack.
+8. Assert: Due to validation, a value is on the top of the stack.
-9. Pop the value instr_1 from the stack.
+9. Pop the value val_1 from the stack.
-10. If instr_1 is REF.NULL, then:
+10. If val_1 is REF.NULL, then:
   a.
 Trap.
-11. If instr_1 is REF.ARRAY_ADDR, then:
+11. If val_1 is REF.ARRAY_ADDR, then:
   a.
-Let (REF.ARRAY_ADDR a) be instr_1.
+Let (REF.ARRAY_ADDR a) be val_1.
   b.
 If (a >= |$arrayinst(z)|), then:
     1) Do nothing.
   c.
 Else if ((i + n) > |$arrayinst(z)[a].FIELDS|), then: